amirdew/CollectionViewPagingLayout/README.md

 ## About
-CollectionViewPagingLayout is a simple but powerful class that lets you make complex layouts for your UICollectionView.
+This is a simple but powerful framework that lets you make complex layouts for your `UICollectionView`.
 The implementation is quite simple.
-A custom `UICollectionViewLayout` gives you the ability to apply transforms to the cells.
+Just a custom `UICollectionViewLayout` that gives you the ability to apply transforms to the cells.
 No UICollectionView inheritance or anything like that.
-See [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use) for more details.
+For more details, see [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use)

 ## Installation
-CollectionViewPagingLayout doesn't contain any external dependencies.
+This framework doesn't contain any external dependencies.

 #### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)